 You will get to your destination faster.
 You will remain focused.
 You will know which paths to take and which ones to avoid.

 I will monitor your progress so that if you slip from your path, I will quickly reroute you and get you moving in the right direction again.

 My methods are designed to help keep you accountable, keep you learning more, keep you having fun, and making the whole process as relaxing and productive as possible.
-No matter the goal, I can take you right to it.
+No matter the goal, I can guide you right toward it.

-My path to learning the guitar was bumpy, unclear and unfocused.
-I spent years learning to undo bad habits I formed while teaching myself for a year!
+My path to learning how to play the guitar was bumpy, unclear, and unfocused.
+I spent years learning to undo the bad habits that I formed while teaching myself for an entire year!

 I felt defeated and upset.
-I wanted to learn guitar so badly and I knew many people who improved much faster than I did.
+I wanted to learn guitar so badly, and I knew many people who had improved much faster than I was.
 I definitely didn’t have ANY natural talent.
-When I just started learning, I tensed so much that my back hurt and I could barely string a couple chords together.
+When I just started learning, I tensed up so much that my back hurt and I could barely string even a couple chords together.

 Rochester’s School of Guitar does not offer a commodity service.
-The service, method, and experience you receive here will be totally different than any other school in Rochester currently offering guitar lessons.
+The service, method, and experience that you receive here will be totally different from that being offered by any other school in Rochester that is currently offering guitar lessons.
 When taking lessons at Rochester’s School of Guitar, you will also benefit from: